dezhou94/dezhou94.github.io/_pages/about.md

 The best way to reach me is via email, and my email address is dezhouli@pku.edu.cn

-I am also a co-organizer of the **Siyuan Algebraic Topology Seminar**.
+I am also a co-organizer of the [Siyuan Algebraic Topology Seminar](https://pkhomotopy.github.io/).
 You can read my CV here.